antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Search the internet as to why these could be interesting genes to look up.

-## Summary
+[//]: # (## Summary
 In the introduction of section 1.3, a figure summarized various characteristics associated with each CMS subtype.
 Without referring back to the original figure, try to recreate it by reviewing the practicum and writing down subtype specific characteristics that you came across during exercises.
-Feel free to include as many characteristics as you can think of.
+Feel free to include as many characteristics as you can think of.)

 ## Evaluation

-Please don't forget to fill in the evaluation form, which is the first form that you found in this document, about this R2 course.
+Please fill in the evaluation form about this R2 course!

 ---------